bojohnson5/bojohnson5.github.io/pages/blogs/bytes.md

 ```

 With the code above being the core of the what converts the binary file, I set about doing
 the same in Julia.
-I started with nearly and line-for-line rewrite, using something like:
+I started with nearly a line-for-line rewrite, using something like:

 ```julia
 open("file", "w") do io